Romeu e Julieta

 Romeu e Julieta (/pt/; lit.
-'Romeo and Juliet') is a traditional Brazilian dessert made of cheese and goiabada.
-While the most simplistic form of this dessert consists of goiabada over a slice of cheese, desserts and foods can be prepared into Romeu e Julieta versions of themselves by incorporating goiabada and cheese into the recipe.
-The dessert's name is a reference to the title romantic couple of the Shakespearean classic Romeo and Juliet with cheese representing Romeu and goiabada representing Julieta.
+'Romeo and Juliet') is a traditional Brazilian dessert made of cheese and goiabada (or marmalade).
+While the simplest form of this dessert consists of goiabada over a slice of cheese, desserts and foods can be prepared into Romeu e Julieta versions by incorporating goiabada and cheese into the recipe.
+The dessert's name is a reference to the title romantic couple of the Shakespearean classic Romeo and Juliet with cheese representing Romeu and goiabada/marmalade representing Julieta.

 History

 While the exact origin of the dessert is unknown, it is believed to have originated in Minas Gerais during the colonial period when the Portuguese began producing cheese and invented goiabada as an alternative to marmalade.
 Alternatively, the creation of the dessert is attributed to the Bulgarians.

-The dessert only came to be known as Romeu e Julieta in the 1960s after a Goiabada Cica advertisement featured Cebolinha and Mônica of Turma da Mônica "dressed up" as Romeo and Juliet in a nod to goiabada and cheese being a perfect pairing.
+The dessert only came to be known as Romeu e Julieta in the 1960s, after an advertisement for Cica-brand goiabada which featured popular Brazilian cartoon characters Cebolinha and Mônica (then the company mascots) wearing costumes resembling Romeo and Juliet.